INSMI National Institute for Mathematical Sciences and their Interactions

 Not only do international exchanges play an essential role in maintaining French teams' excellence, they also testify to such excellence.
 In addition to a large number of voluntary partnerships and collaboration agreements, INSMI organizes exchanges between networks through specific CNRS tools such as international joint units, international associated laboratories and international research networks.

-- 3 200 researchers and academics, including 400 from CNRS, 410 engineers and technicians, including 210 from CNRS, and 1 200 PhD students and postdoctoral researchers
+- 3 600 researchers and academics, including 400 from the CNRS, 400 engineers and technicians, 200 of whom are from the CNRS, 1 500 PhD students and 200 postdoctoral researchers

 - 50 research and service units and 13 research federations